daniyalshah/csci3055u-project-template/README.md

 * **Processing of main()**: a main() method is required in every scala program because just like java, the processing starts there.

 ### Data types:
-If you're not familiar with Java data types, you can find them a whole list [here](https://confluence.atlassian.com/bitbucketserver/markdown-syntax-guide-776639995.html)
+If you're not familiar with Java data types, you can find a whole list [here](https://confluence.atlassian.com/bitbucketserver/markdown-syntax-guide-776639995.html)

 ### Lets learn with code!